ocramz/sparse-linear-algebra/README.md

     [2.9999999999999996,1.9999999999999996,4.999999999999999]

-The library also provides a forward-backward substitution solver based on a triangular factorization of the system matrix (usually LU).
-This should be the preferred for solving smaller, dense systems :
+The library also provides a forward-backward substitution solver (`luSolve`) based on a triangular factorization of the system matrix (usually LU).
+This should be the preferred for solving smaller, dense systems.
+Using the data defined above:

     > xlu = luSolve l u b
     > prd xlu